frostbone25/frostbone25.github.io/content/post/ff7-rebirth-global-illumination/index.md

 ***Left:*** *Improved Shading (Reduced Specular Light Leak + Simplified Irradiance)*
 ***Right:*** *Camera Light + Improved Shading (Reduced Specular Light Leak + Simplified Irradiance)*

-It's subtle, but it adds alot to the final apperance.
+It's subtle, and you'll likely need to open the images in a new tab and flip back and fourth to see it's effects but it adds alot to the final apperance.
 It lifts the exposure of characters when in shadow and close to camera.
-Importantly also because it's a light source it casts an eye highlight that gives the characters more life when in these kinds of conditions.
-The light color is derived from the baked global illumination probe data so the color matches ambient lighting conditions, ultimately the difference here is in the actual light itself and not with the color.
+Importantly also because it's a light source that casts an eye highlight that gives the characters more life when in these kinds of lighting conditions.
+The light color is derived from the baked global illumination probe data so the color matches ambient lighting conditions, so ultimately the difference here is in the actual light itself and not with the color.
 Wanting ultimately to preserve the original look and art-direction.

 ```HLSL
 #define CAMERA_AMBIENT_LIGHT